top of page

 Service Bee

-"Many Hands"
+"Many Hands" Calendar

-This new group is a support for the guild's mission statement of providing service.
+This group is a support for the guild's mission statement of providing service.
 The name evokes the true adage "Many hands make light work."

 Sarah Yorgason will be heading this group.
 Meeting dates will vary from month to month, while the location and activity varies as well.
 You might be cutting fabric scraps or donations or putting together charity quilt kits.
 So look at the activities each month to find the ones that fit your schedule and preferred activity.